 The School Truancy/Delinquency Prevention Program is designed to provide direct services to the most behaviorally challenged, at risk students in Tuscola County.
 Youth targeted for the program are likely, through their non-attendance in school, to come under the jurisdiction of the courts.

 This program is a joint venture between the Family Division and the Tuscola County Intermediate School District.
 The TCISD has been contracted to act as the fiduciary and has received funding from all area school districts, enabling the hiring of a full time prevention specialist.
 The Prevention Specialist provides guidance to youth and their families, attempting to improve school performance and avoid court involvement.

-JC3 stands for Juvenile Computer and Cultural Center Program.
+TCA stands for Tuscola County Academy.
 This program was designed for juveniles who are currently under the supervision of the Court to continue their education while either suspended or expelled from school.
 A specified room has been established in the Courthouse within the Juvenile Office.
 This room is equipped with six computers that are programmed for two secured internet programs: E2020 and Compass Learning.
 Both programs are through the local intermediate school district and are an opportunity for juveniles to continue their education.
 The "school" room is monitored by a probation officer, mentor or teacher at all times while the juvenile is in school.
 The juvenile receives the same or equal accreditation toward their Michigan School Requirement as any other student attending the regular school system.